coggro/stars-without-number/gamelog.md

 **Rahim** - Palestinian Han Solo

-**Kruuti** - Ellaria Sand.
+**Kruti** - Ellaria Sand.
 Loose-fitting britches, knee-high boots over flowing top.
 Pistol at side.
 Backpack.

 Harandor hasn't been in the shipping industry for very long - Vanketosen shipping is about 8 weeks old.
 In good standing with authorities.
 Caste system is strictly divided - Military/Psychic, Compulsory service (most people remain here), Discharged/Unable To Serve (Merchants), and Vonketosen is definitely in the merchant class.
 Makes sense for him to be reaching out to us outside the law, since this is his best opportunity.